plasma-disassembler/plasma/README.md

 TODO :

-* add commands : setbe/setle for the endianness of raw files
+* add commands : setbe/setle (endianness of raw files), rawbase
-* command rawbase
-* load raw files
+* load raw file if the file given from the shell is raw

 ## Visual mode